3mcd/javelin/docs/ecs.md

 player.jump()
 ```

 Data and behavior are separate concerns in an ECS.
-The high-cohesion game object is replaced with disparate **entities** and **components**.
+The high-cohesion game object is replaced with **entities**, **components**, and **systems**.
 Entities don't encapsulate any data or behavior of their own, and are usually modeled as "bags" of components.
 Components are plain old objects that contain data and no methods.
+Systems implement game behavior.
+But more on that later.

 In `javelin/ecs`, the relation between entities and components is managed by a **world**.
-A world can create and destroy entities, modify an entity's component composition, and execute **systems** to implement game behavior.
-But more on that later.
+A world can create and destroy entities, modify an entity's component composition, and execute systems.

-You can create a world using `createWorld`:
+A world is created using `createWorld`:

 ```js
 import { createWorld } from "@javelin/ecs"